albar965/albar965.github.io/littlenavmap-faq.md

 **Always update to the latest version if you have issues.
 The latest can be found here:**<br/>
 [► **Alex’ Projects - Little Navmap Downloads**](https://albar965.github.io/index.html)

+**It is advisable not to downgrade to an earlier version, as it can corrupt the user settings.**

 **Use your browser search function (usually `Ctrl+F` for Windows and Linux or `⌘+F` for macOS) to find topics or keywords.**